 Our House is a radically inclusive space where students form bonds across difference and find a sense of home.
 Beyond simply providing a “safe space” for diverse students, Our House offers opportunities for deep levels of student engagement through consciousness-raising activities and multicultural events that range from musical performances to art workshops to guest talks by social-justice activists.
 It’s also a comfortable place to hang out, study, hold club meetings, and meet with staff who are here to help you thrive in your studies and in life.

-SPRING 2021 EVENTS
+FALL 2021 EVENTS

 You attendance at any of the events highlighted below can qualify you to enter a drawing for Airpods.
 Read more here: welcome.santarosa.edu/events

 Accessibility Note: If there is a Deaf participant who requests interpreting services to access your event, please contact the Interpreting Services Office at least one week prior to the event to make arrangements.
 InterpretingServices@santarosa.edu, or send a text to (707) 230-3895.

 ON HIATUS BUT COMING BACK IN PERSON!